Ultis/rawr/ReadMe.txt

 	Fixed several bugs with Wowhead parsing, and updated the default itemcache with the new 3.0.8 data from Wowhead.
 	Added the two new enchants from 3.0.8.
 	Rawr.Healadin: Removed profession benefits from Options since they are now all correctly modelled in there respective places.
 Support for Judgements missing, and effect of Hit rating.
 Fixed bug that capped HL too high incorrectly.
 Added support for FoL Glyph.
 Updated 2T6 and 4T6 bonuses.
-	Rawr.HolyPriest: Raid & CoH spam rotation changes for 3.0.8.
+	Rawr.HealPriest: Raid & CoH spam rotation changes for 3.0.8.
 Major tweak in Holy/Disc Priest mana consumption, should now actually become saturated at a point.
 Fiddled more with Trinkets.
 	Rawr.Tankadin: Adjusted calculations for new Sacred Duty.
 	Rawr.Retribution: Fix for loading the saved glyphs.
 	Rawr.Tree: New custom chart for Spell Rotations.
 New feature to choose the ratio of burst vs sustained healing used in Overall ratings.